 The Commonwealth Government is committed to encouraging fairer and faster payment times and terms for small businesses.

-Trade between small, medium and large businesses totals more than $550 billion a year in Australia.
-There is international evidence that reducing long payment times to small business can make the SME sector more resilient by improving cash flow and boosting employment and wages.
+Small business supplies around $138 billion in trade of goods and services to large business in Australia.
+There is international evidence that reducing long payment times to small business can make the small business sector more resilient by improving cash flow and boosting employment and wages.

-To address this issue, the Commonwealth Government announced on 21 November 2018 that it would introduce a new national large business reporting framework.
+To address this issue, the Commonwealth Government announced on 21 November 2018 that it would introduce a new Payment Times Reporting Framework.

 The framework will require large businesses with over $100 million in turnover to publish payment information on how they engage with small businesses.
 It will cover up to 3,000 of the largest businesses in Australia – including foreign companies and government entities.